Symbiosoft/web-framework-kata/README.md

 # web-framework-kata
-Web Framework Kata is way to evaluate different Web Frameworks by hands-on experimentation (aka "kicking the tires").
-The web app is a classic *TODO list* that we improve in successive katas.
-The katas are framework agnostic, and as such should be doable using any existing web framework, and programming language.
+**Web Framework Kata** is a way to evaluate different Web Frameworks by hands-on experimentation (aka "kicking the tires").
+A classic *TODO list* web app is used in all the katas, we will improve that app iteratively.
+The katas are framework agnostic, and therefore they should be doable using any existing web framework, or programming language.

 ## How to use this repo
 If you want to try the Web Framework Kata, first fork this repo.
-Then, I suggest that you start a new branch from the master branch named against the web framework you are going to evaluate, for example:
+Then, I suggest that you start a new branch from the `master` branch named against the web framework you are going to evaluate, for example:

-  git clone git@github.com:your-github-user/web-framework-kata.git
+- `git clone git@github.com:your-github-user/web-framework-kata.git`
-  cd web-framework-kata
+- `cd web-framework-kata`
-  git checkout django
+- `git checkout django`

-Next, at your choice, you can create a separate branch for each kata, tag your branch at before starting a kata to be able to go back later, or whatever you decide.
+Next, at your choice, you can create a separate branch for each kata, tag your branch before starting a new kata (to be able to go back later), or whatever you see fit with your personal coding workflow.

 ## How to contribute
 To contribute: